wanyaworld/futex-lock/README.md

 This is a implementation of [futex](https://man7.org/linux/man-pages/man2/futex.2.html)-based blocking synchronization.
 In this lock implemenetation, one first try an atomic operation ([Compare-And-Swap](https://en.wikipedia.org/wiki/Compare-and-swap)) to test if one can get the lock immediately.
 If it fails, it calls futex() which makes it (probably) sleep.
 Later, it is waken up when the lock holder release the lock by calling futex() with FUTEX_WAKE operation flag.
-Even after sleeping, it checks if the lock variable represent that lock is "not held state" and retry futex() if it does not.
+Even after waking up, it checks if the lock variable represent that lock is "not held state" and retry futex() if it does not.
 This prevents [sprious wakeup](https://en.wikipedia.org/wiki/Spurious_wakeup) negates the correctness of synchronization.

 To test the correctness of our implementation, we create N_THREADS threads and each thread